AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 #define SILENT_ALARM Off                // On means no internal LED blink and no Alexa notification sound
 ```
 You can switch individually the notification methods on or off.
 Phone calls are only possible with special kind of routers (Fritzbox from AVM).
 You can also switch silent alarm on.
 That means, no internal LED is blinking and no Alexa notification sound is played.

-The alarm system is mainly created for Alexa integration, but it works also without Alaxa.
-You can control it then via the web interface.

 ## WLAN Settings
 The WiFi credentials has to be set according to your local needs.